 Prices are set by the Chlamydomonas Resource Center Advisory Committee.

 100% of funds collected from sales through the Chlamydomonas Resource Center, including reagents, traditional “CC” strains and CLiP mutant strains, teaching kits, etc. goes to the operation of the Center.

 We offer two methods of payment processing after you place your order: using a credit card through our secure site or invoice/purchase order.
 We strongly encourage you to pay using a credit card, as it will expedite processing.
 If you choose invoice/purchase order, our accountant will email you within a week with further instructions for payment.
 Payment using this method can be made via credit card, check or bank transfer.
 Due to fees incurred during bank transfers, there will be a $25.00 flat fee for all bank transfer transactions.
 To avoid this charge, consider paying with a credit card or check when you receive the invoice.

-When we receive your order, it is processed within one week.
+When we receive your order, it is processed within 1-2 weeks.
 Shipping in the United States takes 1 day and 2 to 7 days worldwide.